mabdazzam/mannings_roughness_generator/README.md

 ## License

-This plugin is released under the GPL License.
+This plugin is released under the GNU General Public License 3.0.